sbquinlan/start-then-go/Readme.md

 </pre>

 ## Straightforward.
-I want to flatten my callbacks in an easy to read pipeline that supports parallelism (note that I'm not calling it concurrency).
+Flatten your callbacks into an easy to read pipeline that supports parallelism.

 ```javascript
 var stg = require('start-then-go');